 - 90-day Window: Retroactive Payroll Adjustments

-- Retroactive payroll adjustments within the current fiscal year (September 1 – August 31) should be processed in the Personnel Action Submission System (PASS/xPASS) or the Effort Reporting System (ERS) during the certification periods.
-Any payroll adjustment relating to a payroll period prior to September must be processed by completing an xPASS request.
-For PASS, ERS and xPASS requests, the 90-day window is calculated based on the first pay date corresponding to the adjustment period and the date the request is submitted in PASS, ERS or xPASS.
+Retroactive payroll adjustments within the current fiscal year (September 1 – August 31) should be processed in the PeopleSync or the Effort Reporting System (ERS) during the certification periods.
+Payroll adjustments relating to a payroll period prior to September must be processed by completing a PeopleSync request.
+For ERS and PeopleSync requests, the 90-day window is calculated based on the first pay date corresponding to the adjustment period and the date the request is submitted in ERS or PeopleSync.
 For further instructions, please refer to the respective application’s user guide.